 Actor handover (

-UPROPERTY tag.
+UPROPERTY specifier.
 It allows games built in Unreal (which uses single-server architecture) to take advantage of zoning, which is one of the GDK’s options for multiserver development.

 In Unreal’s native single-server architecture, your game server holds the canonical state of the whole game world.
 As there is a single game server, there are Actor properties that the server doesn’t need to share with any other server or clients.
 These properties only need to exist in the game server’s local process space.